Brive logo

 Teaching and Learning

-The course offers a unique focus on practical design and on the theory of games.
+The master in Digital Games Theory and Design (MA) offers a unique focus on practical design and on the theory of games.
 So if you’re passionate about games, and you want to understand how to design games and how to analyse and critically think about games, then this is a great course for you.

 You have taught lectures in the first and second term.
 In term one you have a module called Critical Approaches and Games Design 1.
 In term two you have Socio-Cultural Contexts and Games Design 2.
 In the third term, which is over the summer, you’ll be studying for your MA dissertation which is based on supervisory meetings.